andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-I opened client-1 and waited a couple minutes after changing the IP address on dc-1.
-I then pinged mainframe2 and the IP address came up as 8.8.8.8 as intended.
-I went back to dc-1 and quickly changed the IP address back to 10.0.0.4, then pinged it again on client-1.
-It still came up as 8.8.8.8, meaning the computer was relying on the local DNS cache rather than the true IP address. (reword) next
+I then opened the client-1 VM and waited a couple minutes (after changing the IP address on dc-1).
+After waiting, I opened Powershell on client-1 and pinged mainframe2, which showed the IP address 8.8.8.8 as intended.
+I went back to dc-1 and changed the IP address of mainframe2 back to 10.0.0.4, then quickly pinged it again on client-1.
+The address still came up as 8.8.8.8, meaning that client-1 was relying on information in the local DNS cache rather than the true IP address.
 </p>
 <br />